IDI-Systems/acre2/docs/_posts/2016-11-25-new-documentation.md

 ## Future

 In the future, we will be adding automatically generated such as [Class Names](/wiki/class-names.md) and [Public Functions List](/wiki/frameworks/functions-list.md), and also further expanding the documentation on existing features, functionalities and frameworks.

+ACRE2 Slack will also become available to the public very soon!
+A self-invite will be available from the menu on top, under "Contact".

 ## Contributing